eranfrie/fuzzy.vim/README.md

 The search is case-insensitive.

 - `FuzzySearchMenu(flags, pattern, cur_file_only)` -
-perform an interactive fuzzy search (case-insensitive), where `flags` is optional grep flags (can be empty string), `pattern` is the pattern to search for and `cur_file_only` is whether to search in current file only or not (set to `1`/`0` accordingly).
+perform an menu-based fuzzy search (case-insensitive), where `flags` is optional grep flags (can be empty string), `pattern` is the pattern to search for and `cur_file_only` is whether to search in current file only or not (set to `1`/`0` accordingly).
-All matches will be presented in a selection menu.
 Use the following keys to interact with the menu:
 `j`, `k`, `Down`, `Up`, `PageDown`, `PageUp`, `Enter`, `Esc`, `Ctrl-C`.